Loud160/Carduino/Wiring_reference.md

 # Wiring reference
-To extend this core's functionality a bit further, I've added a few missing Wiring functions.
+To extend this core's functionality a bit further, a few missing Wiring functions have been added.
 As many of you know Arduino is based on Wiring, but that doesn't mean the Wiring development isn't active.
-These functions is used as "regular" Arduino functions, and there's no need to include an external library.
+These functions are used as "regular" Arduino functions, and there's no need to include an external library.

 ## Content
 * [portMode](#portmode)()